whglamrock/leetcode_series/readme.md

 ##### Dynamic Programming
 Usually (or almost 95% of the case) what `dp[i][j]` means should be exactly same as what the question is asking for.
-In some case, we may need multiple dp array to track the previous state, depending on what the question is asking for.
+In some case, we may need multiple dp array to track the previous state.
 * Typical one 2-D dp array question:
     * [lc10. regular expression matching](https://leetcode.com/problems/regular-expression-matching/)
     * [lc97.
 Interleaving String](https://leetcode.com/problems/interleaving-string/)